-A recent study by Upwork revealed that the freelance workforce is growing at a rate 3x faster than the overall workforce in the U.S. By 2027, freelancers are expected to make up the majority of the U.S. workforce.
+A study by Upwork revealed that the freelance workforce is growing at a rate 3x faster than the overall workforce in the U.S. By 2027, freelancers are expected to make up the majority of the U.S. workforce.

 While it’s great to see that so many people are embracing their entrepreneurial spirit, this also means that every self-employed freelancer, independent contractor, and entrepreneur will soon face more competition than they already do.
 The key to differentiating yourself from your competition is building a personal brand.

 Why every entrepreneur should build a personal brand:

 When you’re building a business around your niche (as an author, speaker, coach, consultant, freelancer, etc.), the concept of building a personal branding probably comes naturally to you.
 When you’re the face of your business, building your personal brand makes perfect sense.

 Your brand is what distinguishes you from your competitors, helping to form a lasting impression in the mind of your audience and customers.
 Without a compelling personal brand that attracts your target audience, you may find yourself struggling to build a profitable and sustainable business.

 But even if you’re building a company that has its own brand (a software or physical product company, for example), building a personal brand still has its benefits.